Between Two Screens: Demystifying HIPAA Compliance for Telepractice

 GoTo Meeting is, of course, one of many companies that offer similar levels of security.
 The folks at TeleMental Health Services have compiled a list entitled “Video Teleconferencing Companies Claiming 'HIPAA Compliance'.”
 I don't know how comprehensive their list is, but it’s certainly worth a review if you’re interested in this topic.

 Where your client is.
-This is similar to the 1st part.
+This is similar to the first part.
 If your client is in a SNF, school or home, the risks change depending on the locale.
 For example, if you are streaming into an assisted living situation, there may be networked computers or even a location that others have access to.
 These factors can affect privacy and should be discussed with your clients ahead of time.

 Remember that compliance includes the use of a secure platform as just one element of a compliant practice.
 As the infographic by The Connected Clinician indicates, a risk management strategy that identifies and addresses all points of possible access is what is needed for a compliant telepractice.